 This document is an excerpt from the EUR-Lex website

-Anyone who is a national of an EU country is automatically an EU citizen.
-The principle is enshrined in the EU's treaties and is a key factor in developing a European identity.
-EU citizenship does not replace national citizenship.
+Citizenship of the Union is a right provided for in Article 20 of the Treaty on the Functioning of the European Union (TFEU) and in Article 9 of the Treaty on European Union (TEU).
+Anyone who is a national of an EU Member State is automatically a citizen of the Union.
+This right is thus enshrined in the European Union’s (EU) treaties and is a key factor in developing a European identity.
+Citizenship of the Union does not replace national citizenship.
 It is additional to it and gives people specific rights.
+These rights are further specified in the treaties as well as in the Charter of Fundamental Rights.

-The Lisbon Treaty introduced an additional form of public participation: the Citizens' Initiative.
-This allows 1 million citizens from ‘a significant number’ of EU countries to ask the Commission to table a legislative proposal in any area within the EU's responsibility.
+The Lisbon Treaty introduced an additional form of public participation: the citizens’ initiative.
+This allows one million citizens coming from at least seven Member States to ask the Commission to submit a proposal in any field in which it has the power to propose a legal act.

 For more information, see: